Obsessive-Compulsive Disorder (OCD) Treatment

 Symptoms of OCD

-OCD compulsions can include checking, double-checking, and triple-checking to ensure lights have been turned off or doors have been locked.
+OCD compulsions may include repeatedly checking to ensure lights are turned off or doors are locked.
 While such behaviors are frequently seen as harmless or eccentric, OCD can trigger actions that can cause physical discomfort or injury when performed compulsively.

 Constant vigorous hand washing, for example, can cause broken and raw skin.
 More severe OCD might involve hair pulling, skin picking, or other forms of self-harm.